sporto/elm-patterns/src/basic/builder-pattern.md

         |> Button.btn
 ```

-The advante of this is that adding new arguments to `Args` doesn't require us to change every caller.
+The advantage of this is that adding new arguments to `Args` doesn't require us to change every caller.